 Sure, Disneyland’s the happiest place on Earth – ‘til you reach the age of 16 or so.
 Then, not so much.
 Is there a way to rekindle young adults’ childhood crush on the House of Mouse?
 Yes – by tapping into something they can’t get enough of: celebrities.
-This campaign, which was photographed by the brilliant and adorably quirky Annie Leibovitz, made Disneyland relevant again and will likely be appearing in magazines and online 'til I’m old and gray.
+This campaign, which was photographed by the brilliant and adorably quirky Annie Leibovitz, made Disneyland relevant again and will likely be running 'til I’m old and gray.

 Nothing feels better than creating a campaign that effects positive social change.
 The work my team and I did for bewaterwise.com – which included billboards, TV commercials and a first-time-ever wrap of the iconic donut statue at Randy’s Donuts – persuaded Southern Californians to reduce their water use by a remarkable 31%.
 That’s positive change for you.